Ahnaf-nub/GenZ/README.md

 GenZ Bot replies to users in a way that mimics the speech patterns and slang of Generation Z.

 ## Installation and Setup
+### You have to create your own bot token first from discord developers portal.
 To get started with GenZ Bot, follow these steps:

 1. Clone the repository: